Imperial, Pennsylvania: Geography

 In terms of road access to Imperial, U.S. Route 30 passes through the middle of the township, with U.S. Route 22 and Interstate 376 providing expressway access to roads in Imperial.
-Additionally, the partially-completed Pennsylvania Route 576 has an exit serving Imperial.
+Additionally, the partially completed Pennsylvania Route 576 has an exit serving Imperial.

 Demographics

-As of the 2010 U.S. census, the population was 2,541, 94 of whom had been born outside of the United States, and 173 were veterans. a total of 85.9% of the population had a high school education or higher.
+As of the 2010 U.S. census, the population was 2,541, of whom 94 had been born outside of the United States, and 173 were veterans.
+A total of 85.9% of the population had a high school education or higher.
 The median age was 40.9 years.
 The median household income was $56,439.
 6.3% of the population were below the poverty level.

 Education

 Children in Imperial are served by the West Allegheny School District.
 The current schools serving the community are: